When the shoulder is dislocated, it is usually forcefully pushed forward out of the joint.

 Shoulder blade (scapular) manipulation: This maneuver can be done with the person sitting up or lying down.
 The practitioner moves the bottom tip of shoulder blade toward the spine.
 An assistant pulls, rotates, and may apply gentle pressure to the arm.

 Cunningham (massage) technique: The practitioner sits opposite the person and places the person's hand on the practitioner's shoulder.
-Then the practitioner massages the muscles in the upper arm and shoulder and instructs the person to relax.
+Then the practitioner massages the muscles in the upper arm and shoulder and instructs the person to relax and to shrug the shoulders back, trying to make the shoulder blades touch each other.
 Massage helps the muscles relax so that the person can slip the shoulder back in place.

 Stimson (dangling weights) technique: The person lies on a bed face down with the arm of dislocated shoulder hanging over the side of a bed.
 Weights are attached to the person's wrist.
 After about 30 minutes, the shoulder muscles usually relax enough for the shoulder to move back in place.